prism-os/docs/docs/setting-up-device.md

 Thanks for showing interest in trying out Prism OS!

-Now, first thing we have to do is get you set up with a device running Prism OS.
+First thing we have to do is get you set up with a device running Prism OS.
 Currently Prism OS supports only ESP8266 with support for ESP32 coming soon.
 A basic device setup for Prism OS needs following parts:
 1. ESP8266